 The choice, the commitment, and the discipline to persevere is something that can only occur and be enforced by you the individual.
 When both people do this the outcome is a success even if it leads to discontinuing the relationship.
 When one or both people do not do this there is not a successful relationship as an outcome.
 How could there be?
 You are less team mates and more competitors against each other and probably for good reason perceive the other as being a poor support.
 It’s deeply unsatisfying to assess and/or believe that you are tied up in a relationship with someone who is a poor support.

 I focus on cultivating your development by expanding your openness with your partner and yourself.
 Instead of buying into the sense of urgency and gridlock that can easily confound a relationship, we will develop a focus on the way each of you wants to be with your problems.
 I relentlessly teach you to funnel everything you choose to communicate through the two roles of the Sculptor and the Supporter.
 Trying to eliminate your problems is a fool’s errand and giving you the impression that such a thing can occur is misleading.
-Research has demonstrated that two thirds of a couple’s issues are perpetual.
+Research suggests that two thirds of a couple’s issues are perpetual.
 Choosing someone is choosing a set of problems.
 Therefore, we focus on how each of you are with the problems.

 There is an infinite amount of ways to respond to our problems.
 How we do so speaks to our development and maturity with life and relationships.
 When people learn to conceptualize their problems as opportunities to practice being the way they want to be rather than wishing their partner would be different, maturity occurs.
-This path is what’s meant by a holistic approach.

 Common Reasons for Couples Counseling